 Beers is also a co-PI and Associate Director of IReNA – an NSF-funded ”Networks of Networks” – connecting up international efforts (such as JINA) with other nuclear physics efforts throughout the world, including in Germany, Japan, the U.K., and elsewhere.
 IReNA provides funds for visits and exchanges of faculty, postdocs, and graduate students with member nodes around the world.

-Beers has published over 500 refereed articles in the professional journals, and hundreds of conference proceedings and abstracts.
+Beers has published over 550 refereed articles in the professional journals, and hundreds of conference proceedings and abstracts.
 At present, Prof. Beers has an h-index of 124.

 B.S. in Physics, Purdue University, June 1979